Blue-Beaker/backpack-display-mod/README.md

 # BackpackDisplay
 Adds a tooltip to show what's in your backpack, shulker box or other container item.
 Configurable of how to get contents for the container item.
+The mod has out-of-the-box support for vanilla shulker boxes, storage drawers drawers, and forestry backpacks.
+You can add support to more items by writing custom rules in the mod's config.

 Configurable options(See the mod's config):
 - The items that the mod's tooltip should be shown for